 - Intrauterine device (IUD) that releases the hormone progestin

-If you want to get pregnant, you may be given medication to stimulate ovulation.
+If you want to get pregnant, you may be given medicine to stimulate ovulation.

 - Surgical procedure to destroy or remove the lining of the uterus